johnny-wong/nba_stats/README.md

 ## Progress
 - Finished working version of NBA scraper.
 But will likely have to change when I think of something extra I want during my analysis
 - Shown FGA is Poisson process
+- Created notebook to check past 100 games of any player with a focus on determining the probability they score under/over some given baseline.
+Also runs statistical significance test for whether the average points per game is different for wins and losses.

 ## Files
 NBAStats.py contains the class implementation of my web scraper.